AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 TIP:

-If your car is older, don’t get collision and comprehensive coverage, as any property damage will most likely cost more to repair than the car’s actual cash value.
+If your car is older, it may not be worth purchasing collision and comprehensive coverage, especially if the premiums are higher than the car’s actual cash value.

 Get Registration and Title

-You’ll need to meet the seller at your state’s Department of Motor Vehicles (DMV) in order to transfer the car title and registration to you.4 Now you’re the vehicle’s owner officially!
+You’ll need to meet the seller at your state’s Department of Motor Vehicles (DMV) in order to transfer the car title and registration to you.4 Now you’re officially the vehicle’s owner!

 Dealership vs. Private Seller

 Maybe you’re not quite ready to pull the trigger on buying a car on Facebook Marketplace.
-A dealership is certainly a more traditional method, but what are the pros and cons of each?
+A dealership is certainly a more traditional method.
+There are pros and cons of each:

 Dealership Pros